inercaso/flfa-labs/6-parser-ast-build/report-files/lab6-report.md

 ```

 #### 5. Note Parsing
-The parser handles notes with their properties:
+The parser handles notes with their properties, implementing a detailed parsing strategy for musical notes.
+The system extracts the basic pitch from the token and sets sensible defaults for octave and duration.
+It handles optional octave specifications and processes duration values, including support for dotted notes.
+The implementation is designed to support future extensions with modifiers while creating complete note nodes with all necessary properties.

 ```python
 def parse_note(self) -> NoteNode: